Skip to main content

 Mustard, Spring

 In the Northeast, yellow mustard is used as a spring-planted cover crop before regular season vegetables.
-It is used particularly for reducing root rot.
-It also adds organic matter, breaks up hardpan, and suppresses weeds in the following crop.
+This use is usually for reducing root rot.
+With strong spring growth it can also perforate hardpan and suppresses weeds in the following crop.

 April.
-Can also be frost seeded in March or early April.
+Can also be frost seeded in March if the appropriate condition occur.

 Rupp Seeds (Caliente), MinnDak Growers (Tilney).